Morgancentral99/Earth-Roleplay/README.md

 # Earth-Roleplay
-This app will not be out probley till the end of this year due to the shear hardness of modeling and making servers and coding the game and website!
+This will be here during the INDEV Fase then will be DELETED